Frequently Asked Questions

 Yes.
-After completing the border services process upon arrival at a Canadian Port of Entry, the refugees will be permanent residents of Canada and will continue onto a welcome centre.
-Refugees arriving at the welcome centre will receive winter clothing, and be issued their Social Insurance Number (SIN).
+After completing the border services process upon arrival at a Canadian Port of Entry, the refugees will be permanent residents of Canada.
+They will receive their Permanent Resident Card by mail.

 All children and youth aged 24 and under who have OHIP coverage will automatically be enrolled in OHIP+.
 OHIP+ coverage will stop on an individual’s twenty-fifth birthday.
 The new OHIP+ program will cover all drugs and drug products currently reimbursed through the Ontario Drug Benefit (ODB) program.
 This includes more than 4,400 drug products listed on the ODB Formulary/Comparative Drug Index and additional drugs eligible for funding through the Exceptional Access Program (EAP).